lap00zza/9anime-Companion/README.md

 This is the rewrite branch.
-Contributions are welcome :smile:
+All contributions are welcome.
 <hr>
 <h1 align="center">
   9anime Companion